Live export: New Zealand

-Discussions

 New Zealand has partaken in no live animal exports for slaughter since 2003, after 4000 sheep died on a ship bound for Saudi Arabia.
 In 2012, the President of the Federated Farmers of New Zealand was quoted as saying:

 Animal welfare groups in New Zealand continue to call for a ban on live export of animals for breeding purposes.
-SAFE has stated that live exports pose “potential for serious suffering."
+SAFE has stated that live exports pose "potential for serious suffering."

 United Kingdom

 Between 15 July 2002 and January 2004, around 200,000 lambs and sheep were exported for slaughter or further fattening abroad, mainly to France and Italy.

-The Animal and Plant Health Agency (APHA) is responsible for conducting inspections of animals at the point of loading and at ports.
-Trading Standards also has powers to inspect animals during transport, and is responsible for carrying out any prosecutions under the regulations.
+The Animal and Plant Health Agency (APHA) was responsible for conducting inspections of animals at the point of loading and at ports.
+Trading Standards also had powers to inspect animals during transport, and was responsible for carrying out any prosecutions under the regulations.

 The Port of Ramsgate temporarily halted live transport after an incident in 2012, when 40 sheep were euthanised after being badly injured during transit.
 The decision was overturned by the High Court on the grounds that the port could not ban live animal exports on the grounds of freedom of movement with the EU and UK legislation.

 After his appointment as Secretary of State for the Environment, Farming and Rural Affairs, Michael Gove indicated in July 2017 that Brexit would offer the opportunity to ban live animal export for slaughter.

 UK Environment Secretary George Eustice unveiled plans to ban the export of live animals for slaughter and fattening from England and Wales on 3 December 2020.
 The plans still had to be finalised, would exclude poultry and not affect Northern Ireland (under EU law), but Scotland would probably follow the example of England and Wales.

+On 4 December 2023 the UK Government announced new legislation set to ban live animal exports.
+On Monday 20 May 2024, the Bill to ban the export of live animals from the United Kingdom to countries overseas received royal assent and officially became law.